optymyze-dev/devops-bootcamp/assignments/02_Assignment_Part_1-Continuous-Integration-and-Continuous-Delivery-GitLab.md

 Run `vagrant up`.

  > Don't worry if you get this message `Warning: Remote connection disconnect.` repeatedly.
-It will take some time while the machine is fully started.
+It will take some time until the machine is fully started.

 ### Add the VM in Hosts